-Mapping Program through USGS STATEMAP award number G18AC00202, 2018-2019.
-The views and conclusions contained in this document are those of the author and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government.
+This geologic map was funded by the Utah Geological Survey and the U.S. Geological Survey National Cooperative Geologic Mapping Program through USGS STATEMAP award number G18AC00202, 2018-2019.
+The views and conclusions contained in this document are those of the author and should not be in this document are those of the author and should be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government.
 This map and explanatory information is submitted for publication with the understanding that the United States Government is authorized to reproduce and distribute reprints for governmental use.
-SUMMIT AND WASATCH COUNTIES, UTAH by Robert F. Biek